By Lynton March 2026 12 Min Read Market Analysis

 $2 trillion in software value didn't vanish by accident.

-Not a correction.
-Not a cycle.
 The market looked at AI agents, looked at per-seat SaaS pricing, and did the math.
-What comes next will separate the companies that own the decade from the ones still paying rent on yesterday's software.
+The businesses that adapt will own the next decade, while the rest keep paying rent on legacy software.

 The Evidence